vhaudiquet/ubuntu-project-docs/docs/staging/AA/contributors/aa-request-package-removal.md

 ```

 Packages that are removed from Debian are semi-automatically removed from
-Ubuntu `universe` on a regular basis by the Archive Admin team.
-However, packages
+Ubuntu `universe` {ref}`on a regular basis <source-package-removals-via-debian>`
-are not removed from Ubuntu `main` without an explicit request, and nor are
+by the Archive Admin team.
+However, packages are not removed from Ubuntu `main`
-packages which originated elsewhere.
+without an explicit request, and nor are packages which originated elsewhere.

 ## The removal request